mcfnord/cem/src/ref/estate.md

 		Donna
 	Mairs has prohibited all from attending visits, asked over 10 times, allowing only two exceptions so far.

-		Take this power from Donna Mairs and vest it in the court * My 2012 is the 60% year, no apparent change year-from-year * In addition to my Adler training, I received 4 hours of custodian role training from Hope Sparks.
-OF COURSE THE TRANSCRIPT WILL HELP ME FURTHER FINISH THIS LIST. * My property in Seattle is adjacent to Seattle Prepatory Academy, address, map? --- into background.docx carlos has instructed me to get $100k in life insurance, naming chloe as benefactor.
+My property in Seattle is adjacent to Seattle Prepatory Academy

-	and to revise my will to specify a trust. first get the life insurance har har har!
+carlos has instructed me to get $100k in life insurance, naming chloe as benefactor.
-	who sells that? schwab? ask them when i see them.
+	and to revise my will to specify a trust.

 Every entry in this list corresponds to dated evidence.
 The code after each date describes the John-Chloe contact, and the source. list: 2009-8-15 B7 2009-9-26 B7 2010-6-19 B7